 - The flame should be predominately blue with a yellow tip allowed

-- predominately or completely yellow flame indicates a dirty or defective burner.
+- A wholly or predominately yellow flame indicates a dirty or defective burner.
 This should be serviced by a qualified service person

 - Electric water heater wiring should be enclosed in conduit